HobnobMancer/cazy_webscraper/docs/index.rst

    Hobbs, Emma E. M.; Pritchard, Leighton; Chapman, Sean; Gloster, Tracey M. (2021): cazy_webscraper Microbiology Society Annual Conference 2021 poster. figshare.
 Poster. https://doi.org/10.6084/m9.figshare.14370860.v7

-``cazy_webscraper`` retrieves data from CAZy, writing it to a local SQLite3 file.
+``cazy_webscraper`` retrieves data from CAZy, writing it to a local SQLite3 file (typically taking 10-15 minutes to scrape the entirety of CAZy).

-``cazy_webscraper`` can also retrieve the protein data from `UniProt <https://www.uniprot.org/>`_ for CAZymes in the local database.
+**Additionally, ``cazy_webscraper`` can:**

+* Retrieve the protein data from `UniProt <https://www.uniprot.org/>`_ for CAZymes in the local database.
 This data includes:

-- UniProt accession
+   * UniProt accession
-- Protien name
+   * Protien name
-- Protein amino acid sequence
+   * Protein amino acid sequence
-- EC numbers
+   * EC numbers
-- PDB accessions
+   * PDB accessions

-``cazy_webscraper`` can retrieve the protein sequences from NCBI for CAZymes in the local database.
+* Retrieve protein sequences from NCBI GenBank for CAZymes in the local database.

-``cazy_webscraper`` can write out protein sequences retrieved from UniPtot and NCBI in FASTA format, and build a local BLAST database.
+* Write out protein sequences retrieved from UniProt and NCBI in FASTA format, and build a local BLAST database.

-Additionally, ``cazy_webscraper`` can retrieve protein structures from the Research Collaboratory for Structural Bioinformatics (RCSB) Protein Data Bank, `PDB <https://www.rcsb.org/>`_, for CAZymes in the local database.
+* Retrieve protein structures from the Research Collaboratory for Structural Bioinformatics (RCSB) Protein Data Bank, `PDB <https://www.rcsb.org/>`_, for CAZymes in the local database.

-``cazy_webscraper`` can be configured to scrape the entire CAZy database, to recover only CAZymes filtered by user-supplied criteria, such as CAZy classes, CAZy (sub)family, or taxonomy.
+* Be configured to scrape the entire CAZy database, or recover only CAZymes filtered by user-supplied criteria, such as CAZy classes, CAZy (sub)family, or taxonomy.

 ----------
 Quickstart